TeamNexile/jk-workshop-docs/updating.md

 ![Step 7a]({{ site.baseurl }}/images/updating/Step7a.png)

+> This only works if you change the contents of the item, if you change the thumbnail, you won't see any change note.
 {: .warning }
-> This only works if you change the contents of the item, if you change the thumbnail, you won't see any change note.

-The changelog text comes very handy when you plan to have multiple versions of your work.
-This way you can easily identify each version and revert back if you need to!
+> You can use the changelog text when you plan to have multiple versions of your work.
+That way you can identify each version and revert back if you need to.
+{: .note }